Quizlet

 Quizlet is a multi-national American education technology company that provides digital study tools, including flashcards, practice quizzes, and collaborative learning games.
 The service was founded in 2006 by Andrew Sutherland and released publicly in 2007.

 The platform is widely used in K-12 and higher education, and as of 2021, Quizlet reported more than 60 million monthly active users and over 500 million user-generated study sets.
 Quizlet operates on a freemium model, offering both free basic study tools and paid subscriptions with added features.

-The company has also introduced AI-powered tutoring capabilities and live collaborative gameplay tools such as QuizletLive.

 History

 Founding and early years (2005–2011)

 Quizlet was founded in 2005 by Andrew Sutherland as a studying tool to aid in memorization while studying for his French class.
 In an AMA on Reddit, Sutherland said in the "first year and a half" he was "just playing around with it", but that he decided to make it public after convincing ~100 people to try the service.
 He formed a company called Brainflare with his father as the CFO/Secretary to take care of business concerns.
 Quizlet's blog, written mostly by Andrew in the earlier days of the company, claims it had reached 50,000 registered users in 252 days online (that is, on September 26, 2007).
-Quizlet released to the public in January 2007.In the following two years, Quizlet reached its 1,000,000th registered user.
+Quizlet released to the public in January 2007.
+In the following two years, Quizlet reached its 1,000,000th registered user.
 Sutherland later described the early years as financially challenging, with questions about longevity.

 Until 2011, Quizlet shared staff and financial resources with the Collectors Weekly website.

 In 2011, Quizlet added the ability to listen to content using text-to-speech.